 Bottom line

-As we’ve noted, a VPN can change your IP address and allow you to establish a “household” IP that you can use for traveling or to bypass password bans.
+A virtual private network (VPN) can change your IP address and allow you to establish a “household” IP that you can use for traveling or to bypass password bans.
 Many quality VPNs offer the ability to purchase a dedicated IP address.
-If you establish a dedicated IP address as your “household,” you can use it in various ways, either while traveling or sharing your Max account.
-Since Max tracks only IP addresses and not GPS locations, using a dedicated IP address is an effective way to bypass the ban.

 How to use a dedicated IP address

 - Choose your dedicated IP address as your server.
+NordVPN listed our dedicated IP at the top of the Home tab.

 - Make sure it’s on and connected.

-- Find what you want to watch and enjoy!
+- Find what you want to watch and enjoy.

-The best VPNs for streaming Max
+The best VPNs for streaming HBO Max

 |

-Number of devices | 10 | Unlimited | 7 |
+| Number of devices | 10 | Unlimited | 10 |

-Server count | 7,400+ servers in 118 countries | 3,200+ servers in 100 countries | Unlisted in 100 countries |
+| Server count | 8,600+ servers in 120+ countries | 4,500+ servers in 100 countries | 6,000+ servers in 65+ countries |

-Streaming support | |||
+| Streaming support | |||

-Learn more | See NordVPN Pricing | See Surfshark Pricing | See CyberGhost Pricing |
+| Learn more | See NordVPN Plans | See Surfshark Plans | See PureVPN Plans |

-For example, let's say you, your spouse, and your three kids have your own profiles, and you all live in the same household.
-You and your spouse may be in your room watching something on Max before bed.
-If you have a 2-device plan, it means only one of your children will be able to stream on their device in their room, while the other two will not have access.
+Let's say you, your spouse, and your three kids have your own profiles, and you all live in the same household.
+You and your spouse may be in your room watching something on HBO Max before bed.

-Max plans and password sharing
+HBO Max plans and password sharing

-Most Max plans allow for two devices to be used at a time, and some plans also include the ability to download content.
+Most HBO Max plans allow for two devices to be used at a time, and some plans also include the ability to download content.
 We find this helpful for long flights or train rides where streaming quality Wi-Fi isn’t available.

 If you want to include an additional person, like a college student or a parent who doesn’t live with you, Max offers an extra member add-on to your subscription.

-Max plan | Subscription price | Max number of devices |
+| HBO Max plan | Subscription price | Max number of devices |

-Max bundle with Disney+ and Hulu (with ads) | $16.99/mo | 2 devices |
+| HBO Max bundle with Disney+ and Hulu (with ads) | $16.99/mo | 2 devices |

-Max bundle with Disney+ and Hulu (no ads) | $29.99/mo | 2 devices + 30 on-the-go downloads |
+| HBO Max bundle with Disney+ and Hulu (no ads) | $29.99/mo | 2 devices + 30 on-the-go downloads |

-Max Basic with Ads | $9.99/mo | 2 devices |
+| HBO Max Basic with Ads | $9.99/mo | 2 devices |

-Max Standard (includes live sports and CNN Max) | $16.99/mo | 2 devices + 30 on-the-go downloads |
+| HBO Max Standard (includes live sports and CNN Max) | $16.99/mo | 2 devices + 30 on-the-go downloads |

-Max Premium (includes live sports and CNN Max) | $20.99/mo | 4 devices (limited 2 for sports) + 100 on-the-go downloads |
+| HBO Max Premium (includes live sports and CNN Max) | $20.99/mo | 4 devices (limited 2 for sports) + 100 on-the-go downloads |

-Extra Member Add-On | $7.99/mo | 1 device |
+| Extra Member Add-On | $7.99/mo | 1 device |

 FAQs

-Yes, Max will gradually implement a password-sharing ban across its streaming platform.
+Yes, HBO Max will gradually implement a password-sharing ban across its streaming platform.
 You’ll need to either pay for additional users, utilize NordVPN Meshnet to establish a connection between devices, or use a dedicated IP address via your favorite VPN provider.

-Yes, but not by design.
-Depending on your plan, you can watch Max on up to 2 or 4 different devices within your household.
-Max uses a combination of IP addresses, device IDs, and user activity to determine devices within your household.
-So, you can use a connected device on the go, such as while traveling, but Max will know if devices registered to separate IP addresses try to use the service.
-However, you can use Max at two different locations if you use NordVPN Meshnet or a dedicated IP address via a premium VPN.
+So, you can use a connected device on the go, such as while traveling, but HBO Max will know if devices registered to separate IP addresses try to use the service.
+However, you can use HBO Max at two different locations if you use a dedicated IP address via a premium VPN.

 Bottom line

 Password bans don’t seem to consider how we access content in our mobile world.
 Even if you don’t travel often, saving money in this economy by sharing streaming services has become a way for people to enjoy content that may otherwise be financially out of reach.
-Luckily, there are ways you can bypass password bans with technology that’s accessible to even the most novice of users, like NordVPN Meshnet.

 Using one of the best VPNs available will allow you to bypass geo-restricted content and even password bans.
 They allow you to share your account outside your location or access it yourself when you’re on the go.
 Regardless of your reason for wanting to bypass the password bans, you have the tools to do so.